tray0019/Project/README.md

 5. Created a TaskController and a TaskService
 6. Set @Service annotation in TaskService, created the getAllTask method
 7. Set the @Controller for TaskController.
 Create method that return tasks, using @GetMapping annotations
 8. Created tasks.html.
 I added thmymleaf.
 Set a for each loop that takes in the tasks in the todo-app db.
+9. In my TaskControlelr I added createTask method with @PostMapping Rest API.
+I also made my createTask method in my TaskService.